TosinAremu/DSA-Capstone-Project---Kultra-Mega-Stores-Inventory/README.md

 #### E. Geographic Insights
 - Orders are distributed across provinces and regions:
-  1. Larger orders originate from provinces like Manitoba and Nova Scotia.
+  1. Larger orders originate from provinces like Ontario and West.
   2. Absent detailed data on Abuja-specific orders, further geographic analysis is needed.
 - Action Point: Map customer locations to identify regional demand and optimize logistics.